onebitlab/SELL-ON-LISTING.BINANCE/README.md

-🚀 Binance Sell on Listing Script
+🚀 Binance Sell on Listing Bot
 This Python script automatically places a limit sell order immediately after a new token is listed on Binance, at a configurable price below the market.
 It's built for speed, precision, and safety during high-volatility listing events.

 ⚡️ Built using asynchronous programming (async/await) for maximum responsiveness with the Binance API, ensuring graceful handling of operations.

 ✅ Features

 🕒 Synchronizes local time with Binance server time to avoid clock drift, using modern datetime practices to avoid deprecation warnings.

 ⏰ Starts checking the listing 10 seconds before your specified launch time.